Equiel-1703/mandelbrot-fractal/README.md

 ## Requirements

 - A C++ compiler with OpenMP support (e.g., GCC or Clang).
-- NVIDIA GPU and CUDA Toolkit for the CUDA implementation OR
-- AMD Radeon GPU and ROCm for compiling with HIP tools (in fact, this was what I used for development and testing).
+- NVIDIA GPU and CUDA Toolkit for the CUDA implementation **OR** an AMD Radeon GPU and the ROCm toolkit installed for compiling with HIP tools (in fact, this was what I used for development and testing, check the Makefile for details).

 ## Usage